-YSP's annual membership drive is over, but you can still join.
-Read more about becoming a member here, and use our PayPal Donate button (sidebar) to do that!
+YSP's annual membership drive is underway.
+Read more about becoming a member and use our PayPal Donate button on the Support page to join.

 We are proud to announce the opening of our very first YSP chapter outside Madison, in Brattleboro, VT.
 YSP East–New England will inspire young people in the region to fall in love with the works of Shakespeare!
 Read more & register.
 Read about YSP East in Vermont's Commons Online.

 What does an original YSP production look like?
 Here's a short discussion and footage of "Shakespeare's Show of Shows: Great Comic Scenes from Shakespeare and Sid Caesar," performed March, 2012!